Student Employees

 Required Onboarding Process for Student Employees

+You may not begin working until you complete the onboarding process.
 Federal law requires that you not begin working until these steps are completed.
-Failure to complete your I-9 form and verify your IDs with Human Resources in person will result in automatic termination from the position.
+Failure to complete your onboarding forms and verify your IDs with Human Resources in person within 3 business days of your start date will result in automatic termination from the position.
+To regain employment, the hiring manager must opt to re-hire you in the Workday system and restart the onboarding process.

 It is the combined responsibility of the student and supervisor to ensure that the student has completed the necessary paperwork and I-9 verification before a student works any hours.